 Safety first for your banner in windy weather

 Flapping banners in windy weather is not only a distraction for passing motorists, it could become a safety hazard to pedestrians or cause an accident if it becomes totally free of its fixings.
 Do check it regularly.
 Which brings us to the point of insurance.
 Do make sure you have insurance as well as the permission of the land owner.
 If you are in any doubt at all, and you know there is a storm coming, then take the banner down for a couple of days.
+We use the BBC Weather Guide.
 It will make no difference in the long run, and could save you a whole lot of pain for the future

 We use UV stable inks in our manufacturing process, but salt water (if your banner is within five miles of the coast – the water travels) and sunlight can shorten the life of your product, so do take it in when your event has passed.
 Roll in up and store it safely for next time.